How to Grow and Care for Corn Palm (Dracaena fragrans) Indoors

 Air Cleaning

-According to the NASA Clean Air Study, Corn Palm (Dracaena fragrans) was found to be a good indoor air cleaner which gets rid of xylene, toulene, benzene, formaldehyde and trichloethylene from indoor air.
+According to the NASA Clean Air Study, Dracaena fragrans is among the best air-cleaning plants; it removes xylene, toulene, benzene, formaldehyde and trichloethylene from indoor air.

-Corn Palm (Dracaena fragrans) is toxic to both humans and pets according to ASPCA.
-The leaves contain alkyds which if ingested they may cause vomiting and excessive salivation.
+Dracaena fragrans is toxic to both humans and pets according to ASPCA.
+The leaves contain alkyds which if ingested may cause vomiting and excessive salivation.

 Where to Buy

-Corn Plant is an excellent addition to your plant collection.
+Corn Plant is an excellent addition to any plant collection.
+You may acquire these plants online from Amazon (Link to Amazon).

 Corn Palm, Dracaena fragrans